 If you've got a tablet or laptop and you want to use it out of the house, you can use your Nexus 5 as a portable fountain of wireless goodness -- thus removing the need to find an open hotspot.
 Go to Settings and tap "More", and then select Tethering and Portable Hotspot.
 Tick the Portable Hotspot option and selection "Set up" to configure a password -- you don't want anyone else sharing your valuable bandwidth, after all.

-25. Zoom in for additional detail
+25. Google Nexus 5 tips and tricks - Zoom in for additional detail

 Android's magnification capability is intended to make things easier for those with poor eyesight, but it has uses for those who don't suffer from visual issues.
 You can zoom in to see on-screen images in greater detail by triple-tapping the display with your finger.
 It's also possible to enlarge what's under your finger by triple-tapping and then holding your digit on the screen, and then dragging it around.
 To switch on this mode, go to Settings > Accessibility > Magnification gestures.

-26. Take better photos
+26. Google Nexus 5 tips and tricks - Take better photos